All Episodes

 And honestly, I don't want to split too many hairs about this because most of the point that he's making is fine.

-And that is, if you do support the troops, you should not support sending them into an unjust war where people are going to get killed.
+And that is, if you do support the troops, you should not support sending them into an unjust war where people are going to get killed and forcing them to be in a situation where they could kill civilians and have that on their conscience.

 jordan holmes

-That's not an arguable thing.
+Yeah, that's not an arguable thing.

 dan friesen

-And he's like, you know, and if you support the troops, you should support health care for veterans and, you know, like, all this stuff.
+And he's like, you know, and if you support the troops, you should support health care for veterans and, you know, like all this stuff.

 Like, yes, fine point.